How Do I?...

 Get my eBook (PDF/ePUB2 or 3) included in the library eBook collection

-SELF-e is a collaboration between Library Journal and BiblioBoard that lets local authors upload their work for inclusion into the Indie Missouri collection, available to all participating Missouri libraries.
-Submissions will also be considered for the Library Journal's SELF-e Select collection.
-LJ's SELF-e Select submissions go through a rigorous curation process by Library Journal.
-Titles accepted into LJ's SELF-e Select collection are available to participating libraries nationwide.
+The Indie Author Project (IAP), formerly SELF-e, allows local authors to upload their work for inclusion into the Indie Missouri collection, available to all participating Missouri libraries.
+Submissions will also be considered for the IAP Select collection.
+Titles chosen for the IAP Select collection are available to participating libraries nationwide.